 Building an Inclusive Culture

-For your disability inclusion program to have the greatest impact, you’ll need the buy-in of top leadership.
-That means building the case for why inclusion is good for business, not just a good thing to do.
+To build a strong disability inclusion program, you’ll need leadership buy-in.
+That means building the case for why inclusion is good for your company—not just a good thing to do.

 One in four American adults has a disability, according to the Centers for Disease Control and Prevention.
 But people with disabilities are employed at a much lower rate than their peers without disabilities.
-That makes them a large untapped labor market in a tight economy.
-People with disabilities who are working age are also a large consumer market.
-They have a combined disposable income of $490 billion, according to the American Institutes for Research.
+That means employers are overlooking a large group of qualified candidates with a wide range of talents and skills.

-Hiring people with disabilities boosts a company’s productivity and strengthens its workforce.
-So, it’s no surprise that more and more companies are starting disability inclusion programs.
-Inclusion is a solid business strategy with a great ROI.
+It’s no surprise that more and more companies are starting disability inclusion programs.
+Inclusion is a solid business strategy for building and maintaining a strong, effective workforce.